josephhilby/lunch_and_learn/README.md

     pexels_token: <YOUR TOKEN HERE>
     ```

-7. Start your rails server in the root directory
+7. Start your rails server in the root directory.

     ```sh
     $ rails s
     ```

 8. Now all you need to do is make a request to one of the endpoints.
 Documentation for all API Endpoints can be found below.
-OR if you prefer to run the simple front-end I created, follow [this_link](https://github.com/josephhilby/lunch_and_learn_front_end)
+OR if you prefer to run the simple front-end I created, follow [this_link](https://github.com/josephhilby/lunch_and_learn_front_end).

 <p align="right">(<a href="#README">back to top</a>)</p>